 Grilled foods need not be fat and greasy.
 Make them healthy with leaner cuts of meat.
 Instead of traditional barbecue sauce every time, use dry rubs and spices to create exciting new flavors.
 Low-fat yogurt works really well as a binder—it helps keep the meat juicy and moist with the advantage of an added layer of flavor.

-Chicken is one of my favorites for the grill, and one of my favorite cuts is boneless, skinless chicken thighs.
+Chicken is one of my favorite meats for the grill, and one of my favorite cuts is boneless, skinless chicken thighs.
 The meat is moist and flavorful, and it cooks relatively quickly.
 I like to enhance flavor with a myriad of marinades.
 Boneless, skinless thighs are also widely available, and one of the best buys in the meat case.

 One of the challenges of grilling chicken – or any meat for that matter – is the tendency for it to burn and dry out.
 Boneless chicken without its protective skin is especially susceptible to this problem.
 Heat control is crucial.
 It should be high enough to cook the meat through, but not so high as to char the meat.
 A medium-low heat under a cover works best.
 This allows the meat to cook evenly without drying out.